darintern/tinderClone/README.md

 I'll try today - tommorow upload design of our app (it would take some time, cus we don't have appropriate design in figma, so need to do)

 Aug, 5, 2019  ------ Plan for today is to save user profile and make some features or other cool stuff !!!
 Don't have time to learn figma, so until i'll learn i can't upload it .
 So let's get started !!!

+Aug, 6, 2019  ------ Plan for today is to refactor, bug fixes and real time update feature.